Abdullah Shehab

 Muhammad Hafizullah is a Pakistani Professor of Cardiology who served as Vice Chancellor of Khyber Medical University (KMU) in Peshawar, Chief Executive of Lady Reading Hospital and Head of Cardiology Department of Lady Reading Hospital.
 He was the Project Director and Chairman of the BOG of Peshawar Institute of Cardiology.
 He served as President of the Pakistan Cardiac Society, Governor of ACC Chapter of Pakistan and member of executive committee of AIG.
 Hafizullah studied at Cadet College Hasan Abdal, earned his medical degree from Khyber Medical College in 1979, and won foreign scholarship for the Best Graduates for higher studies in England.
 He joined the cardiology department of the Postgraduate Medical Institute at Lady Reading Hospital in Peshawar in 1984.
 Since then, he has held various positions.
 Under the umbrella of the Pakistan Cardiac Society, Hafizullah contributed to national guidelines on thrombolysis, acute coronary syndrome, myocardial infarction, stable angina, hypertension, and preventive cardiology.
 He delivers lectures on preventive cardiology and has written hundreds of articles in leading newspapers and journals.
 He has to his credit 12 English and 5 Urdu books.

-Professor of Cardiology, University Clinic, Consultant Interventional Cardiologist, Istanbul Atlas University, Yeditepe University Hospital, Istanbul, Turkey
+Professor of Cardiology, University Clinic, Consultant Interventional Cardiologist President of Turkish Society of Cardiology, Istanbul Atlas University, Yeditepe University Hospital, Istanbul, Turkey

 Nada Bin Hareez

-Consultant Endocrinologist & Assistant Professor of Medicine, Tawam Hospital, College of Medical and Health Sciences- UAEU, Al Ain, United Arab Emirates
+Consultant Endocrinologist, Certified by the American Board of Lipidology & Assistant Professor of Medicine, Tawam Hospital, College of Medical and Health Sciences – UAEU, Al Ain, United Arab Emirates

 Nada Bin Hareez